rodneymaiato/codingBlog/content/posts/rename-a-batch-of -image-files-in-numbered-sequence.md

 ### Step 7 - Use all three variables in the `mv` command to rename each file

 Use the `mv --no-clobber` command to rename files with the two variables that follow the `read` command.
 The `--no-clobber` flag ensures files don't get overridden.

-In my script, I used very descriptive names so that I know exactly what those variables are storing, `lineNumber` and `fName` (file name).
+In my script, I use very descriptive names so that I know exactly what those variables are storing, `lineNumber` and `fName` (file name).